Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 The first stretch to close — 39 miles (62 km) between Goodland and Colby in western Kansas — was also impacted by last week's high winds.
 Eight people died after a dust storm resulted in a pileup of 71 cars and trucks.

 Blizzard conditions early Wednesday led to near-zero visibility in south central Nebraska, the state patrol said in a Facebook post urging people to stay off the roads.
 More than 160 miles (257 km) of Interstate 80 cutting east from Lincoln west to Lexington was closed.
-Further east, a jackknifed semi-trailer blocked two eastbound lanes on I-80, the Nebraska Department of Transportation reported Wednesday.
+By midday Wednesday, nearly 70 miles (113 km) of Interstate 29 running along the border between eastern Nebraska and western Iowa had closed.
+Stalled cars, jackknifed semi-trailers, crashes and downed power lines contributed to road closures throughout the area.

-Around 42,000 households and businesses were without power Wednesday morning throughout eastern Nebraska as heavy snow and high winds knocked down tree branches and led schools to cancel classes.
+Power outages affected households and businesses as heavy snow and high winds knocked down tree branches and led schools to cancel classes.
+Roughly 50,000 customers in Nebraska were without power Wednesday, as were roughly 25,000 in western and northern Iowa.

-Crashes also caused road closures in northwestern Iowa as the fast-moving, large storm continued on.

 The sudden storm left many in the region with weather whiplash, following a springlike Tuesday with temperatures in some parts reaching beyond 70 degrees Fahrenheit (21 degrees Celsius).